-It’s often the last front-end CX element marketers consider, given there are no legal ramifications around “value” like there are with securing and preserving consent.
+It’s often the last front-end CX element growth-focused teams consider, given there are no legal ramifications around “value” like there are with securing and preserving consent.

-As BlueConic COO Cory Munchbach noted in our webinar on the death of third-party cookies, marketing professionals such as yourself can create a phenomenal customer experience that actually allows progressive and helpful customer data collection — but you have to give something back in return for collecting their data.
+As BlueConic COO Cory Munchbach noted in our webinar on the death of third-party cookies, growth teams can provide a top-tier CX by collecting and utilizing first-party data.
+But they have to give something back in return for collecting individuals’ data.

 “When designing privacy interactions, marketers must remember to add the why to the what, explaining not only how data will be used but also what’s in it for the consumer,” information privacy professional Gabe Morazan wrote for CMSWire.

-With 86% of consumers indicating they’re willing to pay more for a brand’s products or services in exchange for a better customer experience, per Walker’s Customers 2020 report, it’s evident organizations immensely benefit from putting customers’ preferences and pain points at the center of their marketing programs.
+Roughly 86% of consumers said they’re willing to pay more for products or services in exchange for a better customer experience, per Walker’s Customers 2020 report.

 Improving your CX strategy starts and ends with a customer data platform

-As with countless other components of your online and offline marketing efforts, improving your front-end customer experience strategy is both an art and a science.
+As with countless other components of your online and offline engagement efforts, improving your front-end customer experience strategy is both an art and a science.

-The first two elements (authentication and consent) require a methodical, precise approach to comply with the aforementioned measures.
-The final element (value) is a subjective task, based on your niche industry and audience needs.
+The first two CX elements (authentication and consent) require a methodical, precise approach to comply with the aforementioned consumer data measures.
+The final element (value) will vary from one company to another.